 Many small Support teams face the issue of flat structures with relatively few progression opportunities for agents.
 This can lead to promising team members moving on before their time in search of opportunities to grow elsewhere.

 - Offer mentoring within the team.
-Give those new to the role the opportunity to learn from peers and longer-standing team members the opportunity to build leadership skills.
+Give those new to the role the opportunity to learn from peers and longer-standing team members the opportunity to build leadership skills - a tool like Klaus can help you roll out a coaching and learning programme relatively quickly.

 - Encourage side projects.
 If your agents have interests and ideas that will help support the work the team is doing give them the chance to work on these.
 Projects outside of their direct role, i.e building team dashboards, will positively impact them and others.